axibase/atsd/api/data/series/smooth.md

 ## Smoothing Process

-All smothing types except for the [`EMA`](#exponential-moving-average) follow the same processing schema described here.
+All smoothing types except for the [`EMA`](#exponential-moving-average) follow the same processing schema described here.

 The samples of input series are processed sequentially in ascending time order.
 A set of consecutive samples is maintained during processing.